 The following points should always be taken into consideration as they are particularly important:

-- Please do not send references or other prepared material as these will not be accepted at this stage.
+- ·Please do not send references or other prepared materials as these will not be considered at the first stage of recruitment

 Interview – practical test[+ / -]